Health and Social Wellbeing is one of a series of broad research themes that underpin the research activities of the School of Social Policy.

 This theme builds on the work of the pilot CLAHRC which evaluated improvements in care for a number of individual long-term conditions, including stroke, diabetes and kidney disease.
 There are two priorities: 1.
 To evaluate new ways of delivering integrated care to people with multiple long-term conditions; 2.
 To evaluate new ways of improving patient wellbeing.

-View all research in the Institute of Applied Social Studies (IASS)
+View all research in the Department of Social Policy and Social Work (SPSW)

 View all research at the Health Services Management Centre (HSMC)